 Several Indian dog breeds are quite popular within the country such as Indian Spitz, Bully dog, and Kanni.
 Along with Indian breeds, many non-Indian breeds are also popular such as Labrador, Pug, and German Shepherd.

 Being one of the most rushed nations, the population of dogs in India is also in abundance.
-There are over 70 million dogs in India but unfortunately, half of them are the street or stray dogs.
+There are over 70 million dogs in India but unfortunately, half of them are street or stray dogs.
 Currently, the Indian government is involving non-profit organizations to deal with this issue.

-Well, while checking the stats and figures about Indian dog breeds, we found out that there are at least 10+ breeds that belong to India, so we have decided to feature all of them.
+When talking about Indian dog breeds, we can say that there are at least 10+ breeds that originated in India, so we have decided to feature all of them.

 14 Indian Dog Breeds you Must Know About

 The Bully Kutta, which is also known as Indian Bully Dog and Pakistani Bully Dog is a working dog that belongs to India and Pakistan.
 It is also known as the Indian Mastiff or Indian Bully.
 It is highly intelligent, energetic, responsive, and an ideal pet if trained well.
 The Bully Kutta is mostly used for guarding and hunting, but unfortunately, it has also been used for illegal dog fighting in many areas of India and Pakistan such as Gurguram, Delhi, inner Pakistani Punjab, and many others.

 Apart from the fact that it is used for illegal fighting, Bully Kutta is a true macho man and a wonderful dog.

 Read about: Czech Dog Breeds

 The Indian Spitz, which is said to be a cousin of the Pomeranian dog, is a friendly dog that was one of the most popular dog breeds in India in the 1980s and 1990s.
 Also known as the Indian Pomeranian, it is an intelligent breed that can analyze human intentions very well.